ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 My app uses the usual combination of [compojure](https://github.com/weavejester/compojure) and [ring](https://github.com/ring-clojure/ring).
-Zaiste has a nice and short article which should set you up with a bare bone clojure web app skeleton.
+Zaiste has a nice and short article which should set you up with a bare bone Clojure web app skeleton.
 Feel free to ignore everything beyond the backend section for now.
 [Article](http://zaiste.net/2014/02/web_applications_in_clojure_all_the_way_with_compojure_and_om/).

 My deployment process consists of the following steps.

 1. build a stand alone jar `lein ring uberjar`
 1. increment application version (mirrored in the docker image version)
-1. build a docker image with the nessesary tag so that the image is stored in the giantswarm repository insteat of docker hub
+1. build a docker image with the necessary tag so that the image is stored in the giantswarm repository instead of docker hub
 1. push the image into the giantswarm repository
 1. remove the old version of the application in giantswarm
-1. create the appp anew with the new version in giantswarm
+1. create the app anew with the new version in giantswarm
 1. start the new version

-A disclamer, this is moste likely not the most lean way of doing things.
+A disclaimer, this is most likely not the most lean way of doing things.
 For instance the whole versioning part of the deploy process could be omitted, but I had a phase where I wasn't sure if the repository's latest version of an image is the same as my local one.
-Accoring to the giantswarm support there is no way to find out if that true.
+According to the giantswarm support there is no way to find out if that true.
 So my process states an explicit image version.

-The deletion of the app and the recreation means that all services will be stoped and all the data will be lost.
+The deletion of the app and the recreation means that all services will be stooped and all the data will be lost.
 For my app this is not an issue, because I'm using a dedicated service to host my database.